user1342/Tomato/README.md

 * model_name: Name of the language model to be used (default is "unsloth/mistral-7b-instruct-v0.3-bnb-4bit").

 # 🙏 Contributions
-Tomoto is an open-source project and welcomes contributions from the community.
+Tomato is an open-source project and welcomes contributions from the community.
 If you would like to contribute to Tomoto, please follow these guidelines:

 - Fork the repository to your own GitHub account.
 - Create a new branch with a descriptive name for your contribution.